seemoo-lab/pyshimmer/README.rst

 When working with multiple docks and devices, keeping track of the names of the serial interfaces can be quite cumbersome, since udev simply names the devices in the order they are plugged in to the system.
 You can use udev rules to assign persistent names to the device files.
-Note that the rules do not actually match the Shimmer but the dock that it is located in. **This means that you need to always place the device in its respective dock**.
+Note that the rules do not actually match the Shimmer but the dock that it is located in. **This means that you should always place the Shimmer in the same dock**.

-The following section provides an example of how to handle two Shimmer docks, one of which is an ECG and the other a PPG device:
+The following section provides an example of how to handle two Shimmer docks, one of which holds an ECG and the other a PPG device:

 Distinguishing the Shimmer booloader and device interfaces based on their udev attributes is somewhat difficult because the distinguishing attributes are spread across multiple devices in the USB device tree.
-We first differentiate between different Shimmer docks based on the serial ID attribute of the dock.
-This allows us to distinguish between the ECG and the PPG dock.
-The second step is to check the bInterfaceNumber of the tty device.
-With this check, we determine if the tty file is the bootloader device, i.e. bInterfaceNumber == 00, or the interface to the Shimmer itself, i.e. bInterfaceNumber == 01.
-Unfortunately, it is not possible to check attributes from different parents in a single rule and we need to use the Goto action to create an if clause around the bInterfaceNumber.
-You can see the full udev ruleset in the following code snippet:
+The rules first check the bInterfaceNumber of the tty device that is being processed.
+If the device is the bootloader device, its bInterfaceNumber is equal to 00.
+If the device is the interface to the Shimmer itself, bInterfaceNumber is equal to 01.
+In a second step, the rule set differentiates between the ECG dock and the PPG dock based on the serial number of the device.
+The entire udev ruleset is shown in the following code snippet:

 .. code-block::